clmarr/DiaSim/README.cascade.md

 ```

 Note however that as of August 2023 the capacity to use optionality parentheses in the input is blocked as it is unclear that it would operate without errors.
 Instead, if feature matrices are not involved (see parenthetial statement below) , disjunctions should should instead to accomplish the same transformation.
+(Feature matrices and disjunctions also cannot currently be implemented at the same time in the input; hopefully this will soon be fixed. )
 For example the above rule would be formulated as follows below:

 ```
 {j k;k} > c / __ [+syl,+front]
 ```

 The disjunctions should be ordered so that the more specific scenario comes first, as otherwise the more general scenario will effectively bleed it.

-(feature matrices and disjunctions also cannot currently be implemented at the same time in the input; hopefully this will soon be fixed)

 ### Optionality parentheses for never or any number of repeats: (...)*